Best Games Like RimWorld

 You’ll be managing your people’s daily lives, sending them to work, making sure they eat and get enough rest to be productive members of society.

-The game uses procedural generation to create its open world and offers seven distinct biomes with unique flora and fauna.
+The game uses procedural generation to create its immense world and offers seven distinct biomes with unique flora and fauna.

-King Under The Mountain is an upcoming settlement-building game that takes place in a living, breathing fantasy world.
+King Under The Mountain is an upcoming settlement-building game that takes place in a vibrant, breathing fantasy world.

 Like RimWorld, it tasks you with developing a small colony into a powerful kingdom by overcoming a variety of procedurally generated obstacles and unscripted events.

-Moreover, colonizers possess distinctive social and bodily requirements that must be fulfilled to maintain their contentment and avoid mental collapses.
+Moreover, colonizers possess unique social and bodily requirements that must be fulfilled to maintain their contentment and avoid mental collapses.

 Since every map is randomly generated from an initial large-numbered seed, every game is guaranteed to differ from the previous one.